skalozubov/youtrack-tests/README.md

-# Test framework for Jetbains Youtrack.
+# Test framework for Jetbrains Youtrack.